Tracktion/tracktion_engine/README.md

 ## Tutorials
 Once you're ready to dive in to the code, open the IDE files and have a read through the tutorials in `/tutorials`.
 You can view these on GitHub [here](/tutorials) to see the rendered Markdown.

+## Contributing
+Tracktion Engine is provided in JUCE module format, for bug reports and features requests, please visit the [JUCE Forum](https://forum.juce.com/) - the Tracktion Engine developers are active there and will read every post and respond accordingly.
+We don't accept third party GitHub pull requests directly due to copyright restrictions but if you would like to contribute any changes please contact us.

 ## License
-Tracktion Engine is covered by a [GPL/Commercial license](https://www.gnu.org/licenses/gpl-3.0.en.html).
+Tracktion Engine is covered by a [GPL](https://www.gnu.org/licenses/gpl-3.0.en.html)/[Commercial license](https://www.tracktion.com/develop/tracktion-engine).

 There are multiple commercial licensing tiers for Tracktion Engine, with different terms for each.
 For prices, see the [Tracktion Developers Page](https://www.tracktion.com/develop/tracktion-engine).